International response to the Spanish Civil War: United States

 When the Spanish Civil War erupted, US Secretary of State Cordell Hull followed American neutrality laws and moved quickly to ban arms sales to both sides.
 On 5 August 1936, the United States had made it known that it would follow a policy of non-intervention but failed to announce it officially.
 Five days later, the Glenn L. Martin Company enquired whether the government would allow the sale of eight bombers to the Republicans; the response was negative.
 The United States also confirmed that it would not take part in several mediation attempts, including by the Organization of American States.
 US President Franklin Roosevelt initially ruled out US interference publicly with these words: "[there should be] no expectation that the United States would ever again send troops or warships or floods of munitions and money to Europe".
 However, he privately supported the Republicans and was concerned that a Nationalist victory would lead to more German influence in Latin America.

 On 6 January 1937, the first opportunity after the winter break, both houses of the US Congress passed a resolution banning the export of arms to Spain.
 Those against the bill, including American socialists, communists, and even many liberals, suggested that the export of arms to Germany and Italy should be halted as well under the Neutrality Act of 1935 since foreign intervention was a state of war in Spain.
 Hull continued to doubt the extent of German and Italian operations, despite evidence to the contrary.
 In 1938, as the tide had turned against the Loyalists, Roosevelt attempted to bypass the embargo and ship American aircraft to the Republic via France.

 The embargo did not apply to nonmilitary supplies, such as oil, gas, or trucks.
 The US government could thus ship food to Spain as a humanitarian cause, which benefited mostly the Loyalists.
 The Republicans spent almost $1 million a month on tires, cars, and machine tools from American companies between 1937 and 1938.

 Some American businesses supported Franco.
 The automakers Ford, Studebaker, and General Motors sold a total of 12,000 trucks to the Nationalists.
-The American-owned Vacuum Oil Company in Tangier refused to sell to Republican ships and at the outbreak of the war.
+The American-owned Vacuum Oil Company in Tangier refused to sell to Republican ships at the outbreak of the war.
 The Texas Oil Company rerouted oil tankers headed for the Republic to the Nationalist-controlled port of Tenerife and illegally supplied gasoline on credit to Franco.
 Despite being fined $20,000, the company continued its credit arrangement until the war ended.
 After the war had ended, José María Doussinague, an undersecretary at the Spanish Foreign Ministry, stated that "without American petroleum and American trucks, and American credit, we could never have won the Civil War".

 After the war, several American politicians and statesmen identified the US policy of isolation as disastrous.
 That narrative changed during the Cold War, when Franco was viewed as an ally against the Soviet Union.